brianpowell/ebay-sell-apis/README.md

 ### Disclaimer:
-This project tries to extract the eBay Sell APIs into a dnyamically build library with helper functions and iniative RESTful methods.
+This project tries to extract the eBay Sell APIs into a dynamically built interface with helper functions and an intuitive RESTful methods.

-The eBary APIs do not operate on a RESTful approach mixing things like POST with PUT, "create" "update" "delete" in URIs, and a whole bunch of other weird things that happen when you hammer are SOAP-based API into REST.
+The eBay APIs do not operate on a RESTful approach - mixing things like `POST` with `PUT`, `POST` with `DELETE`, "create" "update" "delete" operators in URIs, and a whole bunch of other weird things that happen when you hammer a SOAP-based API into REST.

 So...
 I attempted to make this bit cleaner by mapping the eBay Sell APIs into a dynamically generated interface that "attempts" to make RESTful sense.
+Forgive, if you hate it.

 ### Example: